Questions this article helps answer:

 Have you noticed a theme here?
 You should have: being a thoughtful, patient partner who’s truly invested in your prospects’ success is your best bet for differentiating yourself from the noisy, pushy salespeople buyers have grown to hate.
 Instead of shouting and spamming, understand your prospects’ challenges and build a relationship that delivers real value.
 Show that you care about them—and not just about your bottom line.

+Keep these points in mind for your simple sales strategy.
 Differentiating yourself from the competition is all about delivering value.
 If you can learn where your competitors are falling short, you can leverage that insight to make a real impact.
 You’ll need to ask better questions, research more intelligently, and build relationships with prospects—even when you’re not selling—in order to set yourself apart.
 Putting in the extra effort and covering all your bases can give you the critical edge you need to stand out.

 Get an Emissary for your team today.